2

 Iteration & System Expansion

-As friends were interested in their playing history, session history and player statistics were introduced.
-Detailed statistics were placed in a sheet accessible from the leaderboard, allowing the app to expand without overcomplicating the primary gameplay screen.
+As friends started getting curious about their longer-term results, I added session history and player statistics.
+Those live in a sheet accessible from the leaderboard, which let the app expand without cluttering the main game screen.